msunbay/zod-dbs/README.md

 ## Customizing Generated Models with Hooks

-zod-pg provides hooks to customize the generated models during generation.
+zod-dbs provides hooks to customize the generated models during generation.
 These hooks allow you to add custom validation, transformations, or modifications to your schemas.

 ### Available Hooks